 Germany is in the process of deciding whether hundreds of thousands of refugees will have the chance to feel at home in their new country or be made to feel permanently alien.
-Dr Franziska Giffey, Federal Minister for Family Affairs, Senior Citizens, Women and Youth, and Dr Jörg Zeuner, Chief Economist at KfW Group, discuss qualifications, special provisions in school and at work – and the German constitution.
+Dr Franziska Giffey, Federal Minister for Family Affairs, Senior Citizens, Women and Youth, and Dr Jörg Zeuner in his position as Chief Economist of KfW discussed in 2017 qualifications, special provisions in school and at work – and the German constitution.

 About Ms GIFFEY

 Dr Franziska Giffey is the District Mayor of Berlin-Neukölln.
 A graduate in public administration and political science, she has held this office since April 2015.
 However, the Social Democrat (originally from Frankfurt an der Oder in Eastern Germany) has been familiar with her district for a lot longer than that.
 She initially worked there as a Commissioner for European Affairs, and later as District Councillor for Education, School, Culture and Sport.
 Roughly 328,000 people live in Neukölln, and around half of them have roots abroad.More about Franziska Giffey

 Dr Giffey, the integration of refugees is currently the subject of fierce debate.
 How do you see this in Neukölln?

 DR FRANZISKA GIFFEY In 2015, more than 80,000 refugees came to Berlin alone.
 The official statistics suggest 55,000 remained.
 I reckon the number is much higher.
 Particularly in districts with large Arab communities, and Neukölln is one of them, many people found accommodation privately, with relatives and friends.
 They do not appear in the statistics for refugee accommodation.
 The state and the districts of Berlin initially provide incoming refugees with emergency care: they receive a bed in shared accommodation, food, and if necessary, emergency medical aid.
 In the following phase, it is very important for new arrivals to start learning our language.